 They normally hang from the top right or top left corner of their cage.
 Hanging in a cage corner from bars while you sleep doesn't look comfortable to us, but it's a natural sleep instinct for green cheeks to be ready for predator attacks.

 Can my Green Cheek Conure Sleep With Me?

 It might seem cute to let a conure snuggle up in your hair and go to sleep with you.
 But sleeping with your bird is a bad idea.
 We forget how fragile conures are - they bounce into a window, and fly off without a scratch.

 But green cheek conures are fragile birds who could be crushed by sleeping when you roll over.
 Let your green cheek sleep in their own cage for safety.

 Too Little Sleep

+Too little sleep for your green cheek is unhealthy.
 A quantity of owners have a difficulty where their green cheek conure won't fall asleep.
 If he won't hit the sack - fear not.
 A bird's internal clock goes to sleep when night time falls.
 Simply place the conure, when he won't slumber, within darkness and also a calm position, and he'll end up resting immediately.
 Ensure that it is peaceful - green cheek conures won't slumber in case the TV, ac unit, or chatter is actually quite loud - they'll scream rather!
 So, silent please!